invisible-college/statebus/README.md

 }
 ```

-And run it:
+Run it:

 ```
 node server.js
 ```

-Now tell your client that all `/*` state comes from this server by
+Tell your client that all `/*` state comes from this server by adding
-adding this line to end of its html file:
+this line to end of its html file:

 ```html
 <script> statebus_server = "http://localhost:3942" </script>